Jekyll One

 Country flags

-The J1 Template comes with full support of country flags for Asciidoc documents included.
+J1 Template ships with full country-flag support for Asciidoc documents.

 flag:country[style, size, modifier] (1) (2) (3) (4)